InnoSWP/B21-02-CrosslinkTimetable/README.md

 MIT License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [License](./LICENSE.md) for more information.